vovapolu/scala-data-classes/README.md

 ## Memoisation

+Memoisation uses best endeavours to re-use existing instances instead of creating new ones.

+High levels of memoisation in a JVM mean that the overall heap size for a `class` can be **dramatically** reduced in some cases, but at the cost of extra CPU cycles during construction and GC pressure.
+Also, the incidence of instance-based equality hits go up (so `equals` can get faster!).

 ```scala
 @data(memoise = true, memoiseStrings = true, memoiseHashCode = true, memoiseToString = true)
 class Foo(a: Boolean, s: String)